ecrz00/pico_vl53l0x/README.md

       3. Click on accept and wait till changes are applied.
       4. Restart the computer.
    * Check WSL version
      1. Use ` wsl --list --verbose` to verify the distribution's version.
 If no distribution is installed, use `wsl.exe --install Ubuntu-24.04` to install Ubuntu.
+* For any problem uploading files into both microcontrollers

 # Future enhancements